TL4NLP/TL4NLP.github.io/index.markdown

 **One particular hope for this workshop is to help to answer the question:**
 *Can we characterize the transfer behaviors between source and target tasks/domains/languages in terms of their fundamental properties?*

+A current weakness of transfer learning is the limited understanding of when transfer will lead to performance improvements, or predicting how positive or negative the effect of transfer will be.
+Although negative transfer is a known issue in transfer learning, multitask learning, continual learning, and domain adaptation, the causes remain unclear.
+As research efforts scale up to address an ever expanding set of domains, tasks, and languages, understanding positive and negative transfer becomes increasingly valuable.

 **Another hope we have for this workshop is to help answer the question:**
 *Given a specific set of circumstances (task, dataset size, available resources) how can we efficiently and effectively transfer knowledge?*

+With the ever-increasing size of language models, fine-tuning on downstream tasks becomes increasingly expensive (computationally and fiscally).
+This can lead to unequal opportunities for the application of such large models.
+Recent works have proposed prompting and parameter efficient fine-tuning methods to mitigate this risk and ensure equal access for underrepresented groups and languages.
+However, these methods still lack consistently good performance across different tasks, varying sizes of data resources, and wordings of textual prompts.

 # News
 * 07/27/2022: First Call for Papers is out!
 Check it out [here](/Calls/)
+* 08/01/2022: Now accepting submissions on [OpenReview](https://openreview.net/group?id=NeurIPS.cc/2022/Workshop/TL4NLP)

 # Important Dates